- Peer-to-peer (P2P) payment apps allow users to make quick, simple mobile payments to friends and other trusted parties.

 7. Report suspected fraud.

-If you believe you’ve fallen victim to or been targeted by a P2P payment scam, report the incident on the P2P app (if applicable), to your financial institution (First Republic clients can reach out to their Preferred Banker or Relationship Manager) and to the appropriate authorities.
+If you believe you’ve fallen victim to or been targeted by a P2P payment scam, report the incident on the P2P app (if applicable), to your financial institution and to the appropriate authorities.